FireFighter Update Course

 – Emergency lighting

-PRACTICAL EXERCISES (3 hours): preparation for the practical test at the Fire Brigade
+PRACTICAL EXERCISES (preparation for the practical test at the Fire Brigade)

-– Having read the fire safety register and clarification on the most common extinguishing methods
+– Review of the fire safety register and clarifications on the most common extinguishing means

 – Review and clarifications on personal protective equipment

-– Exercise on the use of portable fire extinguishers and how to use hoses and hydrants
+– Exercise on the use of portable fire extinguishers and methods of use of hose reels and hydrants.